sdancer75/DOS-GUI-Norton-Style/README.md

 # DOS-GUI-Norton-Style
 A Norton's Utilities like GUI I developed in Turbo Pascal and Assembly

 Comments inside the source code are in Greek Language.
-Find the SetGreek.com file to enable the Greek characters and translate them using google translate.
+So, find the SetGreek.com file to enable the Greek characters and translate them using google translate.

+I have also designed a character generator and loadfont application but I really dont remember where the heck I stored the source files.

+Just to mention I designed this User Interface when I was 19 years old !!!

 ![QSort 1](/images/qsort_000.png)